aws-samples/aws-refactoring-to-serverless/code/event-patterns/README.md

-This CDK example demonstrates the usage of Lambda Destination to fan out processing via EventBridge.
+This CDK example demonstrates usage of Lambda Destination to refactor the call to EventBridge and Dead Letter Queue (DLQ).

-Below is the reference architecture:
+Below is the system architecture that this stack creates:

 ![](EventBridge-Lambda.png)